← Back to Stories

 The Guardian

-• Agence France-Presse journalist in Manado reported people rushed outdoors due to shaking, with no significant damage witnessed
+• An AFP journalist in Manado reported people rushed outdoors due to prolonged shaking, with no significant damage observed but items falling from shelves and power cuts

 ABC News

-• Indonesia’s National Disaster Management Agency (BNPB) reported one death from falling rubble in Manado and ongoing damage assessments
+• Indonesia’s National Disaster Management Agency (BNPB) confirmed one fatality from falling rubble in Manado, with teams still assessing damage in Manado, Bitung, and Ternate

 • Regional governments in Ternate and Tidore urged citizens to prepare for evacuation

-• PHIVOLCS explicitly stated no destructive tsunami threat to the Philippines based on latest data
+• PHIVOLCS (Philippines) stated there was no destructive tsunami threat to the country

 Source Articles